Workflow Type: Nextflow

 Setup

 This workflow is built using Nextflow.
 It uses Singularity containers making installation trivial and results highly reproducible.
-Explained in this section section, there is one manual step required to build the singularity image for ICEfinder, as we can't distribute that software due to license issues.
+Explained in this section, there is one manual step required to build the singularity image for ICEfinder, as we can't distribute that software due to license issues.

-MoMofy install and dependencies
+Install and dependencies

-To install MoMofy, clone this repo by:
+To get a copy of the Mobilome Annotation Pipeline, clone this repo by:

-$ git clone https://github.com/EBI-Metagenomics/momofy.git
+$ git clone https://github.com/EBI-Metagenomics/mobilome-annotation-pipeline.git

-$ mv beatrix-1-6_v1_all.zip /PATH/momofy/databases
+$ mv beatrix-1-6_v1_all.zip /PATH/mobilome-annotation-pipeline/databases

-$ cd /PATH/momofy/databases
+$ cd /PATH/mobilome-annotation-pipeline/databases

 $ unzip beatrix-1-6_v1_all.zip

-$ nextflow run /PATH/momofy/format_mobileOG.nf
+$ nextflow run /PATH/mobilome-annotation-pipeline/format_mobileOG.nf

-In the case of ICEfinder, you will need to contact the author to get a copy of the software, visit the ICEfinder website for more information.
-Once you have the ICEfinder_linux.tar.gz tarball, move it to momofy/templates and build the singularity image using the following command:
+Most of the tools are available on quay.io and no install is needed.
+However, in the case of ICEfinder, you will need to contact the author to get a copy of the software, visit the ICEfinder website for more information.
+Once you have the ICEfinder_linux.tar.gz tarball, move it to mobilome-annotation-pipeline/templates and build the singularity image using the following command:

-$ mv ICEfinder_linux.tar.gz /PATH/momofy/templates/
+$ mv ICEfinder_linux.tar.gz /PATH/mobilome-annotation-pipeline/templates/

-$ cd /PATH/momofy/templates/
+$ cd /PATH/mobilome-annotation-pipeline/templates/

 $ sudo singularity build ../../singularity/icefinder-v1.0-local.sif icefinder-v1.0-local.def